 Wait, the ductwork needs cleaning?

 Yes, although we understand why this might at first sound a bit baffling.
 After all, you can’t see most of the inside of the ducts, making it easy to dismiss them.
 But ductwork builds up dust, dirt, lint, dander, and more over time.
 Think of all the air from your home that circulates through the ventilation system every year.
 The air filter on the HVAC system catches much of this, but its main job is protecting the interior of the heater and air conditioner.
-A large amount of debris still makes it into the ductwork and starts to collect there.
+A large number of debris still makes it into the ductwork and starts to collect there.
 Think of this: an average of 6 tons of dust circulates through a six-person home each year—and much of that gets trapped inside the ducts.

 Why dusty and dirty ducts are a problem